CancerCoffee/Vue/README.md

 courses can be obtained from server (this was working but broke upon adding the login stuff)

-- this will never be finished.
-Lol
+- To whom it may concern, due to personal issues this was never finished.